chelovek-gorod/EPAM_tasks/README.md

-# Asia chronicle
+# Babel

-• Develop page with two dropdowns “Title” and “Category”

-• Values of selections should invoke render of data from https://api.publicapis.org/

-• Handle possible error cases
+• Convert your code from previous HT by the Babel transpiler to ES5 version

+• Check working status of app for different browsers

-• Push code to repo “Asia chronicle”
+• Push code to repo “Rome”